uagolang/bunhelpers/README.md

 - 🏗️ **Querier Interface**: Context-aware query builders that automatically use transactions from context
 - ❌ **Error Handling**: Specialized error checkers for common database errors

+## Database Compatibility

+This library works with all databases supported by Bun (PostgreSQL, MySQL, SQLite, MSSQL).
+However, some features are **PostgreSQL-specific**:

+- **JSONB Selectors**: `WhereJsonbEqual`, `WhereJsonbPathEqual`, `WhereJsonbObjectsArrayKeyValueEqual`, `WhereJsonbPathObjectsArrayKeyValueEqual` - require PostgreSQL's JSONB support
+- **Case-insensitive string matching**: `WhereContains`, `WhereBegins`, `WhereEnds` - use PostgreSQL's `ILIKE` operator
+- **DISTINCT ON**: `WhereDistinctOn` - uses PostgreSQL's `DISTINCT ON` clause

+All other features (transactions, basic selectors, querier interface, error handling, etc.) are database-agnostic and work across all supported databases.

 ## Installation

 ```bash